15 Best Things to Do in Vernon (CT)

 On the Hockanum River Trails, Dart Hill Park is a compact and well looked-after community park with a helping of amenities.

-Another recent improvement is the park’s fitness trail, with hydraulic equipment, while at the centre of the parking area is a little wildflower meadow to encourage bees.
+Another recent improvement when I was in town was the park’s fitness trail, with hydraulic equipment.
+Those stations were installed in the late 2010s.
+Meanwhile at the center of the parking area is a little wildflower meadow to encourage bees.

 13. Arts Center East